l3miage-turcjul/ThirdTube_for_PC/README.md

-# ThirdTube
+# ThirdTube for pc

-A work-in-progress homebrew YouTube client for the 3DS
+A work-in-progress homebrew YouTube client for old Windows Systems It is based on Thirdtube for 3DS

+This is the readme from Thirdtube:
 [GBAtemp Thread](https://gbatemp.net/threads/release-thirdtube-a-homebrew-youtube-client-for-the-new-3ds.591696/)
 [Discord Server](https://discord.gg/CVcThBCQJM)